From Rookie to Pro: Social Engineering LLMs for Automated Vulnerability Exploitation in Enterprise Software: Results

 \subsection{Human Evaluation (RQ3)}

-Here, we perform a human evaluation to assess whether individuals with no prior cybersecurity / hacking experience could successfully exploit real-world vulnerabilities when assisted by an LLM.
-This evaluation complements our automated experiments by measuring practical feasibility under realistic conditions, where a “rookie” attacker interacts with an LLM to generate and refine attack scripts. \textbf{Study Task.} Each participant was assigned a specific version of the Odoo ERP system (Version 16.0/17.0), deployed in a controlled environment, along with a description of the vulnerability (identified by its CVE) and the type of attack to attempt (authenticated / unauthenticated).
+Here, we perform a human evaluation to assess whether individuals with no prior cybersecurity/hacking experience could successfully exploit real-world vulnerabilities when assisted by an LLM.
+This evaluation complements our automated experiments by measuring practical feasibility under realistic conditions, where a “rookie” attacker interacts with an LLM to generate and refine attack scripts.

+\textbf{Study Task.} Each participant was assigned a specific version of the Odoo ERP system (Version 16.0/17.0), deployed in a controlled environment, along with a description of the vulnerability (identified by its CVE) and the type of attack to attempt (authenticated / unauthenticated).
 The full details about the access are in Table \ref{tab:human-evaluation}.
 The participants were instructed to use the LLM as their primary source of technical guidance for generating attack scripts and executing the exploit.
 This setup was designed to replicate a realistic scenario in which a novice attacker leverages publicly available information and LLM assistance to compromise a Odoo ERP system.

-\textbf{Participants and Setup.} We recruited three participants with no background in cybersecurity but with basic familiarity with LLM usage.
+\textbf{Participants and Setup.} We recruited five participants with no background in cybersecurity but with basic familiarity with LLM usage.
 This choice reflects the "rookie attacker" threat model.
 Each participant interacted with an isolated Odoo instance hosted on a shared virtual machine, ensuring reproducibility and isolation.
 Access to these instances is possible via a common local network, ensuring that each participant can interact with their environment without interfering with others.
-This configuration allows each participant to run scripts generated by LLM models for a given CVE, while maintaining isolation between test environments.
+This configuration allows each participant to run scripts generated by LLM models for a given CVE while maintaining isolation between test environments.
 Default configurations (e.g., pre-configured admin accounts) were removed to mimic production-like conditions.
 All participants used Claude Opus 4.1, the model that demonstrated the highest success rate in prior automated evaluation, and adopted RSA as the prompting strategy to guide exploit generation.